Why Choose Licensed Family Child Care?

 - First Aid re-certification every three years.

-- Universal Precautions (infectious disease prevention, controlling the spread of germs and viruses), re-certification every three years.
+- Standard Precautions (infectious disease prevention, controlling the spread of germs and viruses), with annual re-certification.

 - Medical Administration (what medications can be legally given and how to give them, plus the associated record keeping), re-certification every three years.